 Text: Krista Kinnunen, Paula Haikarainen.

-This article is published in the Aalto University Magazine issue 24 (issuu.com) April 2019.
+This article was originally published in the Aalto University Magazine issue 24 (issuu.com) April 2019.
 The Everyday choices column focuses on the personal choices experts make in association with their field of research.